PavithraSSE/Shopping_Service/README.md

 Depandency Injection DesignPatter used in controller level.

 Note: DB Scripts and Swagger screenshot added under Doc folder.
+Create New DB name call it as 'ShoppingEngine' in local DB.
+Otherwise change ConnectionString in appSettings.json file to connect with DB.
 Please execute added scripts in below mentioned order
 1. CategoryTable.sql
 2. SubCategoryTable.sql